VAR-META-Tech/private-social-lens-indexer/docs/indexing-architecture.md

 ### Job Status
 - `PENDING`: Job created, waiting to be queued
 - `QUEUED`: Job in BullMQ queue, waiting to be processed
+- `RUNNING`: Job currently being processed by a worker
 - `COMPLETED`: Job processed successfully
 - `FAILED`: Job failed (can be retried manually or automatically)